 We have proposed and implemented a methodology for testing for the validity of Zipf's Law for cities and for calculating local Zipf exponents for the US city size distribution.
 We have two key findings.
 First, Gibrat's Law broadly holds for city growth processes.
 Second, Zipf's Law does hold approximately for a large range of city sizes.
 However, our results suggest that local values of the Zipf exponent can vary considerably across city sizes.
 As suggested by Gabaix, these variations of the local Zipf exponent can be understood by considering mean growth rate and variances in growth rates conditional on city sizes.
 Further, our estimates of local Zipf exponents help us to understand several well-documented features of the US city size distribution.

-Our method for calculating the Zipf exponent is quite applicable to other situations where power laws provide good descriptions of the data.
-But more fundamentally, it also provides a way to estimate geometric Brownian motion models, where the parameters of the stochastic structure are not constant.
+More fundamentally, our method for calculating the Zipf exponent is quite applicable to estimation of geometric Brownian motion models, where the parameters of the stochastic structure are not constant.